bhtucker/entity_fusion/example.md

 ```

-These are aggregated under each brokerage's "best name":
+##From Aliases to Entities
+We can aggregate these links under each brokerage's "best name" and get a weighted edge from a broker entity to various brokerage entities:

 ```